GallVp/sincmotion-matlab/README.md

-# SincMotion/MATLAB
+# SincMotion MATLAB

-Reference implementation of the [SincMotion](https://github.com/GallVp/sincmotion) library in MATLAB.
+A MATLAB implementation of algorithms for gait and balance assessment using an inertial measurement unit.
+This library is a reference implementation of the [SincMotion](https://github.com/GallVp/sincmotion) Kotlin Multiplatform library.

 ## Library Structure